Master of Educational Neuroscience - CL85

 - Current Teacher Registration with an Australian State or Territory teacher registration authority (or equivalent).

-Employment experience must be shown in a letter of employment which is presented on a company letterhead as well as signed and dated by a delegated authority.
+Employment experience must be shown in a letter of employment which is presented on company letterhead as well as signed and dated by a delegated authority.
 The letter must contain position title, duties performed and length of service.

 English Language Proficiency Requirements: